zenreach/rules_go/go/checks.rst

 issues.

 rules_go allows you to define custom source-code-level checks that are executed alongside the Go compiler.
-These checks print error messages by default, but can be configured to also fail compilation.
-Checks can be used to catch bug and anti-patterns early in the development process.
+These checks will print error messages and fail compilation if they find issues in source code.
+Checks can be used to catch bugs and coding anti-patterns early in the development process.

-**TODO**: make vet run by default.

 .. contents:: :depth: 2